Connecting to cse.unl.edu and other unix servers with ssh from Windows

 - Login with your cse login and password when prompted.

-How do I access my home directory from off campus
+How do I access my home directory from off campus from Windows

 For occasional transfer of file between your home directory on the departmental server and your personal computer, we recommend using a SFTP (Secure File Transfer Protocol) client.
 One such client is FileZilla.